SystemsApproach/private5g/core.rst

     <https://www.gsma.com/futurenetworks/wp-content/uploads/2018/04/Road-to-5G-Introduction-and-Migration_FINAL.pdf>`__.
     GSMA Report, April 2018.

-Third, :numref:`Figure %s <fig-sd-core>` should make it clear that the 3GPP has been busy specifying inter-component interfaces.
-These include over-the-air interfaces between base stations and UEs (e.g., *NR Uu*), control interfaces between the Core and both UEs and base stations (e.g., *N1* and *N2*, respectfully), a user plane interface between the Core and base stations (e.g., *N3*), microservice interfaces between the components that implement the Core (e.g., *Nudm*), and a data plane interface between the Core and the backbone network (e.g., *N6*).
-Some of these interfaces are necessary for interoperability (e.g., *N1* and *N Uu* make it possible to connect your phone to any MNO's network), but others could be seen as being unnecessarily prescriptive.
-We'll see how Magma addresses this situation in the next section.
+Third, :numref:`Figure %s <fig-sd-core>` shows many of the 3GPP-defined inter-component interfaces.
+These include over-the-air interfaces between base stations and UEs (e.g., *NR Uu*), control interfaces between the Core and both UEs and base stations (e.g., *N1* and *N2*, respectfully), a user plane interface between the Core and base stations (e.g., *N3*), and a data plane interface between the Core and the backbone network (e.g., *N6*).

+The schematic also shows interfaces between the individual microservices that make up the Core's Control Plane; for example, *Nudm* is the interface the UDM microservice.
+These latter interfaces are RESTful, meaning clients access microservice data by issuing GET, PUT, POST, PATCH, and DELETE operations over HTTP, where the important specification is the schema that defines the available resources that can be accessed.
+(The 4G counterparts, such as *S1-U* and *S1-MME* are not RESTful, but rather, conventional over-the-wire protocols.)
+Note that some of these interfaces are necessary for interoperability (e.g., *N1* and *N Uu* make it possible to connect your phone to any MNO's network), but others could be seen as internal implementation details.
+We'll see how Magma takes advantage of this distinction in the next section.

 5.3.2 Magma
 ~~~~~~~~~~~